 Similarly, add a Flow → Loop node as the Sequence node's second child and leave its Repeat Count parameter as 0.
 Since this Loop node is responsible for repeatedly executing a Flow → Selector node and its children, add a Selector node to the behavior tree as depicted below:

 Lastly, declare a Move node and an Animate node as the Loop node's children, which in turn will be responsible for moving the AI agent towards the target and playing the specified animation respectively.
-The final structure of the tree's nodes is depicted in the image below; don't forget to save it by selecting File → Save from the Behavior Editor Tool's main menu.
+The final structure of the tree's nodes is depicted in the image below; don't forget to save it by selecting File → Save from the Behavior Editor Tool's menu.

 Final behavior tree